tuc-osg/seatingchart/README.md

 ## Description
-This package enables the visualization of seating charts, whereby the seating arrangement (i.e. the arrangement of seats in a room) and the seating scheme (i.e. the selection and labeling of occupied seats) can be controlled independently of each other.
+This package enables the visualization of seating charts, whereby the seating layouts (i.e. the arrangement of seats in a room) and the seating scheme (i.e. the selection and labeling of occupied seats) can be controlled independently of each other.